Frequently Asked Questions (FAQs)

 Where do sessions take place?

-Sessions take place in-person at my office in Rancho Cucamonga, Ca. I am also providing online therapy (telepsychology on a secure platform) to California residents.
+Sessions take place on a secure video platform to California residents.

 Who do you work with?